 There’s also an immersive video wall just before you move from the Public to the Transit area of the terminal.
 The animated videos whimsically depict the check-in process of how your luggage goes from the airport to your destination.

 There’s no lack of art within the Transit area as well.
 The biggest sculpture is the Chandelier, a 16m-tall structure meant for the young and young at heart to climb all over.
-The free playground has a spiral of nets to climb up, with a platform at the top to take in your surroundings.
-Parents, you’ll want to bookmark this one to tire junior out so that they don’t fuss about on the flight.
+This free playground has a spiral of nets to climb up, with a platform at the top to take in your surroundings.
+Parents, you’ll want to bookmark this one to tire Junior out so that they don’t fuss about on the flight.

 Steel in Bloom.